What the Library Catalog contains:

 - To enter subject subdivisions, use > or |.
 For example: China > History

-Using the first dropdown box in each row, select how the terms should be used in the search:
+Using the first dropdown in each row, select how the terms in the search box are related to each other for the search you want to do:

 Results can be filtered by date, language, format, etc., using the facets on the left side of the page after submitting the search.